gaokanxu/lumos/docs/src/implemented-proposals/index.md

 sidebar_label: Overview
 ---

-These architectural proposals have been accepted and implemented by the Solana maintainers.
+These architectural proposals have been accepted and implemented by the Lumos maintainers.
 Any designs that may be subject to future change are noted in the specific proposal page.

 ## Not Yet Implemented